natansr/ComMAND/README.md

-# ComMAND: A Combined Method for Author Name Disambiguation
+# A Novel Framework with ComMAND: A Combined Method for Author Name Disambiguation

 This work presents a framework with ComMAND for Author Name Disambiguation (AND).
 It combines transfer learning using SciBERT-based embeddings, constructing a heterogeneous graph, and learning with Graph Convolutional Networks (GCN) and Graph-enhanced Hierarchical Agglomerative Clustering (GHAC) clustering.
 The framework is accessible via a Graphical User Interface (GUI).